Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 Thanks to Bijoux Indiscrets for sending me this product to review!
 All views are, as always, my own.
 Affiliate links appear in this post.

 I recently received Lovehoney’s Ultimate Sex Position Enhancer Set, a two-piece set comprising a sex position wedge and ramp.
-Instead of doing a straightforward review, I thought I’d do something a little different and tell you about a few different ways you can use items like this.
+Instead of doing a straightforward review, I thought I’d do something a little different and tell you about a few different ways you can use these items, from trying new sexual positions to using your wedge as a toy mount.

 Sex furniture and sex position aids are having a moment in a big way, and I’ve been wanting to try some for ages.
 Turns out they are both enormous (Mr C&K when this thing arrived in a comically huge box: “Amy, where on EARTH are you going to keep it!?”) and surprisingly versatile.